 Juvenile chum, coho, chinook and sockeye salmon will be collected by minnow traps, beach seines, or electrofishing gear at selected sampling sites.
-Specimens will preserved in 70 percent ethanol solution for further analysis in the laboratory.
+These specimens will preserved in 10 percent formalin solution for further analysis in the laboratory.
 Data to be collected include species, date of collection, length, and site location of collection.
 The stomachs will be removed and contents analyzed for invertebrate taxa.
 Taxonomic level of identification will be generally to the family level but will be reduced further when possible.

 Invertebrates will be collected by three methods.
 A drift net set will be operated at each site for a time period which will be dependent on debris loads and catch rates of drift invertebrates.
+Preferably, a set will be made for 24 hours.
 Set locations will be in the approximate area of juvenile collection sites.
-"Kick" screen samples of invertebrates will be collected at each site.
-These samples will cover a sufficient segment of riffle habitat conditions to provide a representative makeup of the available taxa in sufficient numbers to describe frequency of occurrence.
+Additionally, a "kick" screen sample of invertebrates will be collected at each site.
+These samples will cover a sufficient segment of riffle habitat conditions to provide a representative makeup of the available taxa and sufficient numbers to describe frequency of numbers.
 Finally, a plankton tow net will be used to collect zooplankton at sites with low velocity water and that have rearing juvenile chum or sockeye salmon.
-All samples will be preserved with a 70 percent ethanol solution.
+All samples will be preserved with a 10 percent formalin solution.

-Invertebrates will generally be identified to genus with the family Chironomidae identified to the family level only.
+Invertebrates will generally be identified to genus with the family Chironomidae grouped at the family level only.
 All of the samples collected by different methods will be analyzed separately, obtaining frequency for each taxa with respect to the overall invertebrate community composition.

-Collections will be made from six study sites representative of three different general habitat types.
+Six study sites will be used for collection that represent three different general habitat types.
 These include clear water tributary sites, slough sites, and mainstem sites.